 The creditor can be defined as the person who gives a loan to any other person and in return, he expects to get some kind of interest on the loan he is giving.
-The creditor gives this loan for a particular time period and that time period can be small like few days or months or can be a few years also.
-Basically, he extends credit to any other persons.
+The creditor gives this loan for a particular time period and that time period can be small like a few days or months or can be a few years also.
+Basically, he extends credit to any other person.
 Thus by extending this loan or credit, he allows another person to repay this loan after a specific time period that may be with or without interest.
 Generally, creditor gives a loan or sells goods on credit.
 There are two types of creditors:

-- Personal creditors like family, friends etc.
+- Personal creditors like family, friends, etc.

 - Real creditors like banks and financial institutions.

 The creditor generally charges interest on the loan extended by him.
-Those people who sell goods on credit also known as creditor their main motive or interest is to enhance sales.
+Those people who sell goods on credit also known as creditors their main motive or interest is to enhance sales.
 Basically, a creditor is a party, person or organization that has a claim on the services of the second party.
 A creditor is a person or an institution to which money is owed.

 4.9 (1,067 ratings)

-The first party or the creditor has extended some property, money or service to the second party with the assumption that the second party will return the equivalent amount of property, money or service.
+The first-party or the creditor has extended some property, money or service to the second party with the assumption that the second party will return the equivalent amount of property, money or service.
 The term creditor is usually used for short-term loans, long-term bonds, and mortgage loans.
 Creditors are mentioned as a liability in the balance sheet of an organization.

 Who is a Debtor?